clock-icon ORDERED BY 5 PM, DELIVERED NEXT DAY package-icon FREE SHIPPING FROM CHF 150 icon-schweizer-standort BASED IN SWITZERLAND

 Why are gut bacteria so important?

-The power of bacterial strains in our capsules
+The power of the bacterial strains in our capsules

-Edubily's gut bacteria capsules deliver specifically selected probiotic bacterial strains to support your microbiome:
+Edubily gut bacteria capsules provide specifically selected probiotic bacterial strains:

-• Lactobacillus plantarum: Clinical studies suggest that this strain can influence both the innate and adaptive cellular and humoral immune responses (2).
-Particularly exciting for athletes: L. plantarum showed a reduction in oxidative stress after a triathlon by increasing the level of the anti-inflammatory IL1-0 while simultaneously reducing pro-inflammatory markers such as TNF-α, IL-6, and IL-8 (3).
+• Lactobacillus plantarum: Clinical studies suggest that this strain can influence both the innate and adaptive cellular and humoral immune response (2).
+Especially exciting for athletes: after a triathlon, L. plantarum showed a reduction in oxidative stress by increasing levels of the anti-inflammatory IL1-0 while lowering pro-inflammatory markers such as TNF-α, IL-6 and IL-8 (3).

-• Lactobacillus reuteri: The strain is known for its numerous positive properties – including supporting gastrointestinal function, influencing the immune response, and inhibiting harmful germs.
-The strain produces reuterin, an antimicrobial compound that significantly contributes to the microbial balance in the gut (4).
+• Lactobacillus reuteri: This strain is known for its wide range of positive properties – including supporting gastrointestinal function, influencing the immune response and inhibiting harmful germs.
+The strain produces reuterin, an antimicrobial compound that contributes significantly to the microbial balance in the gut (4).

-• Streptococcus thermophilus: This probiotic bacterial strain is primarily used in the dairy industry – especially in the production of yogurt and cheese.
-S. thermophilus is known for converting lactose into lactic acid, which is particularly beneficial for people with lactose intolerance.
-Furthermore, studies have shown that this strain can alleviate osteoarthritis-related discomfort and slow the progression of joint damage through the production of hyaluronic acid (6).
+• Streptococcus thermophilus: This probiotic bacterial strain is mainly used in the dairy industry – especially in the production of yogurt and cheese.
+S. thermophilus is known for converting lactose into lactic acid, which is especially beneficial for people with lactose intolerance.
+In addition, studies have shown that this strain can help relieve osteoarthritis-related discomfort and slow the progression of joint damage through the production of hyaluronic acid (6).

-• Bifidobacterium lactis: With over 200 clinical studies, B.lactis is among the most extensively researched bifidobacteria worldwide.
-In one of these studies on antibiotic-induced changes in gut flora, it was shown that B. lactis could restore the acetate content in stool to baseline levels within 30 days—an effect not observed in the control group.
-Acetate, a short-chain fatty acid, plays a central role in maintaining an acidic gut environment (7).
+• Bifidobacterium lactis: With over 200 clinical studies, B. lactis is one of the best-researched bifidobacteria worldwide.
+In one of these studies on antibiotic-related changes in the gut microbiota, B. lactis was shown to restore stool acetate levels to baseline within 30 days – an effect that was not observed in the control group.
+Acetate, a short-chain fatty acid, plays a key role in maintaining an acidic gut environment (7).

-• Bifidobacterium longum: B. longum is associated with potential relief of irritable bowel symptoms.
-In a clinical study, gastrointestinal complaints in patients with diarrhea-predominant irritable bowel syndrome were improved through the intake of B. longum—remarkably, even heat-inactivated bacteria showed this effect (8).
-Furthermore, additional studies suggest a positive impact of B. longum on sleep quality and stress management (9).
+• Bifidobacterium longum: B. longum is associated with possible relief from irritable bowel symptoms.
+In a clinical study, patients with diarrhea-dominant irritable bowel syndrome experienced an improvement in gastrointestinal symptoms after taking B. longum – remarkably, even heat-inactivated bacteria showed this effect (8).
+In addition, further studies suggest a positive influence of B. longum on sleep quality and stress processing (9).

-• Bifidobacterium infantis: B. infantis was originally discovered in the intestines of infants – hence the name.
-However, adults can also benefit from this strain: Studies have shown that the intake of B. infantis can lead to a reduction in the inflammatory marker CRP in inflammatory diseases such as ulcerative colitis, chronic fatigue syndrome, or psoriasis compared to the placebo group (10).
+• Bifidobacterium infantis: B. infantis was originally discovered in the gut of infants – hence the name.
+But adults can also benefit from this strain: Studies have shown that taking B. infantis for inflammatory conditions such as ulcerative colitis, chronic fatigue syndrome, or psoriasis can lead to a reduction in the inflammatory marker CRP compared with the placebo group (10).

 • Bifidobacterium adolescentis: B. adolescentis is associated with positive effects on fat metabolism and glucose tolerance.
-A study published in the journal Nature Metabolism showed that resistant starch promoted the growth of this bacterial strain – which was associated with an improved metabolic state in the subjects (5).
+A study published in the journal Nature Metabolism showed that resistant starch promoted the growth of this bacterial strain – which was linked to an improved metabolic state in the participants (5).

 Sources: